Duress in English law: Causal link

-As seen in R v Cole 1994 Crim.
-LR 582, there must be a direct causal link between these threats and the defendant's decision to break the law.
+As seen in R v Cole, there must be a direct causal link between these threats and the defendant's decision to break the law.
 Thus, the defendant's normal inhibitions must be overwhelmed by their belief in the efficacy of the threat.
-Following R v Safi (2003) it is held that the defendant need only prove he reasonably and genuinely believed there was a threat, i.e. the test is both subjective and objective in that the defendant's will must actually have been overwhelmed by the threat, and a reasonable person of average courage may also have felt compelled to act the same way under direction.
+Following R v Safi it is held that the defendant need only prove he reasonably and genuinely believed there was a threat, i.e. the test is both subjective and objective in that the defendant's will must actually have been overwhelmed by the threat, and a reasonable person of average courage may also have felt compelled to act the same way under direction.

 Immediacy

 The circumstances in which the threats were made must also have offered no reasonable opportunity for evasive action.
 But, taken together, the questions of causation and immediacy have created a weakness in the limitations placed on the defence.
-In R v Hudson and Taylor 1971 2 QB 202, two young women who had witnessed a serious assault were intimidated and refused to identify the attacker in court.
+In R v Hudson and Taylor, two young women who had witnessed a serious assault were intimidated and refused to identify the attacker in court.
 They were charged with perjury but allowed a conditional discharge.
 The court was prepared to allow leniency because these women lived in a community where physical retaliation for co-operating with the police was routine, and they had no reasonable means, given their age, experience, and lack of physical strength, of avoiding the implementation of the threat.
-This weakened the requirement that the threat's implementation must be so imminent that the defendant had to decide in that moment whether to break the law, and it has given rise to cases such as R v Cole 1994 Crim.
-LR 582 in which a man robbed several building societies to avoid the threats of a debt collector.
+This weakened the requirement that the threat's implementation must be so imminent that the defendant had to decide in that moment whether to break the law, and it has given rise to cases such as R v Cole in which a man robbed several building societies to avoid the threats of a debt collector.
 Simon Brown LJ. at p583 held that the peril relied on to support the plea of necessity lacked imminence, and the degree of directness and immediacy required of a sufficient nexus between the suggested peril and the offence charged.
 The one making the threats had not nominated the crimes to be committed by the defendant.
 He had simply indicated that he wanted the defendant to repay the debt which would not necessarily involve the commission of an offence.